-Teacher certification, also called teacher licensure in some states, is earned by completing all of an accredited teacher preparation program at your college, passing any required state certification tests, and completing required paperwork.
-If you are job searching before completing your teacher education program, you may write “certification expected and the date.”
+Teacher certification, called teacher licensure in some states, is earned by completing an accredited teacher preparation program at your college, passing any required state certification tests, and completing required paperwork.
+If you are job searching before completing your teacher education program, you may write “certification expected” and the date.

 Teacher certification is valid only in the state in which it is earned.
-If you are still in school and know that you want to teach in another state, learn that state’s requirements and try to meet them.
+If you are still in school and plan to teach in another state, learn that state’s requirements and try to meet them.
 Moving out of state after graduation may require additional paperwork, courses, and testing for certification in the other state.
-Some states may even require a fifth year of college for any first teaching certificate.
+Some states may even require an additional year of college for any first teaching certificate.

 Though some states have reciprocity agreements with other states, that does not mean you are automatically certified or licensed for any of those states.
 You still must apply for the new certificate or license of that state.
-You can see certification requirements for each state by accessing the list of state departments of education at http://www.teachers-teachers.com.
+You can see certification requirements for each state by accessing the list of state departments of education.

 Alternative or Provisional Certification